Blog

 Among employers with less than 5,000 employees, however, it’s a different story.
 Data from the Society for Human Resource Management show that fewer smaller employers are offering tobacco cessation programs.
 This trend is troubling (and costly) for employees and employers alike.

-Which companies still offer tobacco cessation programs?
+Which companies still offer quit smoking programs?

 Society for Human Resource Management (SHRM) research shows 76% of large employers offered tobacco cessation programs in 2020, up 9% from 2019.
 Meanwhile, among smaller employers, the percentage offering cessation declined by 4-5 percentage points.